-- Using AT-SMS protocol described above if you establish a connection to the router using a serial interface or Ethernet (TCP), then you can use AT commands to send and manage SMS messages.
+- Using AT-SMS protocol described above if you establish a connection to the router through a serial interface or interface using the TCP protocol, then you can use AT commands to manage SMS messages.
 See application note AT Commands (AT-SMS) [8]. - Using HTTP POST method for a remote execution, calling CGI scripts in the router.
 See Commands and Scripts Application Note [1] for more details and example. - From Web interface of the router, in Administration section, Send SMS item, see Chapter 6.8. - Using gsmsms command e.g. in terminal when connected to the router via SSH.
 See Commands and Scripts Application Note [1].